mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 that this function may be inlined, even if it would not consider it for inlining otherwise.
-We don't get any guarantees about whether the function will be inlined or not in any particular case, but now unfolding of the function will be dumped to an interface file, which means that it's possible to inline it in another module.
+We don't get any guarantees about whether the function will be inlined or not in any particular case, but now unfolding of the function will be dumped to an interface file, which means that it will be possible to inline it in another module.

 With a function marked `INLINEABLE`, we can use the special built-in function called `inline`, which will tell GHC to try very hard to inline its